What Happens Next If Mediation Fails? Legal Options Explained

 Why Mediation May Fail

-Mediation can be a helpful dispute resolution tool when both parties want to work together to reach a solution that addresses both their needs and concerns.
+Mediation can be a helpful dispute resolution tool when both parties want to work together.
+Reach a solution that addresses their needs and concerns.
 However, mediation tends to fail when one party is inflexible, has unrealistic expectations, or refuses to engage in the mediation process meaningfully.
-Mediation is about compromise and understanding the other side’s point of view.
-When one party refuses to compromise or negotiate in good faith, mediation may be destined to fail.

 Poor communication can also quickly dissolve mediation talks.
 Mediation fosters communication between two disputing parties, attempting to help them understand the situation’s strengths and weaknesses to make progress on a reasonable compromise.
 Miscommunications, hot emotional responses, and failure to listen to the other side are common breakdowns in communication that can lead to mediation failure.

 One potential issue that can also occur during mediation is an imbalance of power.
 Although individuals can engage in mediation without legal representation, it is never in the best interest of an accident victim to walk into an alternative dispute resolution without an advocate.
-Inadequate preparation for the process, an imbalance of power or intimidation, and potential hidden agendas can turn the process against a vulnerable accident victim.

 What Happens If Mediation Fails?